Venomahmed/book-management/README.md

 ## Validation

+* NOTE: None of the validations are implemented due to **lack of time**.
   - ISBNs are validated for the correct format.
   - Author's date of birth is validated to be in the past.
   - Book's publication date is validated to not be in the future.
   - Input lengths for biography and summary are validated.

 ## Security